VJAPoslavsky/AML_Project/README.md

 # AML_Project

-To run the experiments for MLP, the notebook can be uploaded to Google Colab and can be run from there.
+To run the experiments for MLP and CNN, the notebooks can be uploaded to Google Colab and can be run from there.